Aman1234Sharma/amr_fsm/README.md

    ```bash
    export ROS_HOSTNAME=<pc-ip>  # Set to your laptop's IP address
    ```
-By setting these environment variables, you ensure that both the **AMR robot** and **Ubuntu laptop** are communicating within the same **DDS domain** and are able to exchange messages across the network.
+By setting these environment variables, you ensure that both the **AMR robot** and **Ubuntu laptop** are communicating within the same **DDS domain** and are able to exchange messages across the network.(just run a simple turtlesim node on amr and check whether that topic is echoed in your remote laptop to check data transmission is working or not)

 ## 📁 Accessing Files in the Docker Container